Skip to main content

 How this relates to 2027 preparation

-Families preparing for the 2027 entry cycle (May 2026 sitting) should read this report after results day if their child lands on a reserve list — not during Year 5–6 prep.
-Before the test, focus on format-specific practice via our Selective school preparation hub and NSW Selective test format guide.
+Families tracking Year 7 entry in 2027 should read this report after outcomes day if their child lands on a reserve list — not during Year 5–6 prep.
+Placement outcomes for that entry year are expected on 19 August 2026, with a published reserve-decision date of 3 December 2026; reserve offers may continue to the end of Term 1 of the entry year.
+Before any later sitting, focus on format-specific practice via our Selective school preparation hub and NSW Selective test format guide.

-For 2028 entry early prep, no 2028 reserve-list timing exists yet; treat the 2024–2025 pattern as background context only until the Department publishes the next cycle.
+For 2028 early prep, no 2028 reserve-list timing — and no official application, sitting, or outcomes dates — are published yet; treat the 2024–2025 pattern as background context only until the Department publishes the next cycle.

 Method and limitations